ShakH00/OMGame/docs/networking/error_handling_ideas.md

 ### Replay Attack Prevention:

-#### Implement checks to detect and prevent replay attacks, where a player might attempt to resend previous moves to manipulate the game state.
+#### Implement checks to detect and prevent replay attacks, where a account might attempt to resend previous moves to manipulate the game state.

 ### Session Integrity: